 - Higher Level Apprenticeship (Level 4 or above)

 All Apprenticeships are real jobs and all apprentices earn a salary.
-Apprentices must be paid at least the national minimum Apprenticeship wage (£3.30ph from October 2015), but many employers pay significantly more.
+Apprentices must be paid at least the national minimum Apprenticeship wage (£3.50ph from 1st April 2017), but many employers pay significantly more.

 Apprentices should work for at least 30 hours per week and on average an Apprenticeship will take between one and two years to complete, depending upon the level of Apprenticeship and the industry sector.